MattiHyyppa/floor-plan-creator/README.md

     npm install
     ```

-- For running end-to-end tests using Playwright, you can install the default browsers with the command:
+- For running end-to-end tests using Playwright, you can install the supported browsers with the command:
     ```
     npx playwright install
     ```